23 June 2011 at 1.17pm

 - World premiere: 7 June 1945, Sadler’s Wells Theatre, London

-- Current Royal Opera Production: premiere: 3 July 2004, Original director: Willy Decker, Sets and costumes: John Macfarlane
+- Current Royal Opera Production: first performed 3 July 2004, originally directed by Willy Decker with designs by John Macfarlane

-Background: Peter Grimes is inspired by George Crabbe’s 1810 series of poems ‘The Borough’ set in Britten’s native county of Suffolk, on the East coast of England.
-Britten and his partner, the British tenor Peter Pears, worked on the scenario for the opera together, transforming Crabbe’s essentially evil fisherman into a fundamentally sympathetic outsider in a hostile community.
-Britten then appointed the Communist writer Montagu Slater to write the libretto, adding many touches to the text himself.
-Peter Grimes was first performed in 1945, just after VE Day, with Peter Pears singing the title role.
+Peter Grimes is inspired by George Crabbe’s 1810 series of poems ‘The Borough’ set in Britten’s native county of Suffolk, on the east coast of England.
+Britten and his partner, the British tenor Peter Pears, worked on the scenario for the opera together, transforming Crabbe’s monstrous fisherman into a fundamentally sympathetic outsider, persecuted by a hostile community.
+Britten then asked the Communist writer Montagu Slater to write the libretto, who added many individual touches to the text.
+The opera was first performed in 1945, just after V.E.
+Day, with Pears in the title role.

-Peter Grimes: A fisherman, a solitary figure, who finds it impossible to integrate with the society about him.
+Peter Grimes: A fisherman and a solitary figure, who finds it impossible to integrate with the society about him.

-Ellen Orford: A widowed schoolmistress who loves Peter.
+Ellen Orford: A widowed schoolmistress who cares for Peter.

-Auntie’s Nieces: Young girls who work as high-class prostitutes in The Borough.
+Auntie’s Nieces: Two young girls who work as prostitutes at the Boar Inn.

-Amanda Roocroft, on location in Aldeburgh, discusses the role of Ellen Orford.
+Soprano Amanda Roocroft, on location in Aldeburgh on the Suffolk coast, discusses the role of Ellen Orford.